grafana/loki/docs/sources/send-data/fluentbit/community-plugin.md

 ### AWS Elastic Container Service (ECS)

-You can use fluent-bit Loki Docker image as a Firelens log router in AWS ECS.
+You can use the fluent-bit Loki Docker image as a Firelens log router in AWS ECS.
 For more information about this see our [AWS documentation]({{< relref "../promtail/cloud/ecs" >}})

 ### Local